- Robot not docked correctly on the base

 Symptoms

-- Base motor runs but dustbin stays full
+- Base motor runs but the dustbin stays full

 - Partial emptying leaves debris behind